Jcovden® COVID-19 Vaccine 2023

 April 1, 2022 - CDC reported: Effectiveness of Homologous and Heterologous COVID-19 Booster Doses Following 1 Ad.26.COV2.S (Janssen [Johnson & Johnson]) Vaccine Dose Against COVID-19–Associated Emergency Department and Urgent Care Encounters and Hospitalizations Among Adults — VISION Network, 10 States, December 2021–March 2022.

-January 14, 2022 - France's HAS announced the Janssen COVID-19 vaccine represents an effective alternative and has positioned it in the country's vaccine strategy.
+January 14, 2022 - France's HAS announced that the Janssen COVID-19 vaccine represents an effective alternative and has positioned it in its vaccine strategy.

-December 15, 2021 - The EMA confirmed human medicines committee concluded that a booster dose of COVID-19 Vaccine Janssen may be considered at least two months after the first dose in adults.
-This committee also concluded that a booster dose with COVID-19 Vaccine Janssen may be given after two doses of one of the mRNA vaccines.
+Dits021 - The EMA confirmed human medicines committee concluded that a booster dose of COVID-19 Vaccine Janssen may be considered at least two montmightafter the first dose in adults.
+This committee also concluded that a booster dose with COVID-19 Vaccine Janssen might be the even after two doses of one of the mRNA vaccines.

 November 24, 2021 - The Janssen Pharmaceutical Companies of J&J announced Health Canada has approved its single-shot COVID-19 vaccine to prevent COVID-19 in individuals 18 years of age and older.